Branded Customer Experience: Three Steps to Higher Impact

 But when experiences are off-brand, they are destructive.
 Ask anyone who has recently flown an airline that promised safety but then crams passengers together or has shopped a fitness brand that focuses on self-care but shames larger body sizes.

 When companies produce unremarkable customer experiences, we typically find the same cause: marketing, product and experience don’t come together early enough.
 Instead, each group works in their individual silo and by the time they meet to “collaborate,” they’re already entrenched in less-than-ideal solutions.
 While all three teams are focused on customers, the internal dynamics need to align to provide more clarity on the role each plays.

 To be effective, companies need to spell out:

 Brand positioning: The brand strategy is the foundation of customer experience.
 It is what encircles every aspect of how customers meet your brand.
 Brand positioning delineates a brand’s purpose, promise and principles and should be internalized by employees and resonate with customers.

-Experience principles: Overseen by the experience team, these carefully developed standards, overseen by the experience team, explain how a company delivers its brand through user experiences and categories of interactions.
+Experience principles: Overseen by the experience team, these carefully developed standards explain how a company delivers its brand through user experiences and categories of interactions.
 Experience principles are inspired by brand principles and act as a filter for what differentiates the branded customer experience from its competitors.
 They guide the team as they develop experience concepts and signature brand moments.